Jack O'Dell

 Jack O'Dell (born Hunter Pitts O'Dell, August 11, 1923 – October 31, 2019) was an African-American activist writer and communist, best known for his role in the civil rights movement of the 1950s and 1960s.
+During World War II, he was an organizer for the National Maritime Union.
+He was also involved with the Communist Party USA (CPUSA) and the Southern Christian Leadership Conference (SCLC) as well as working with Martin Luther King Jr.

 Early life

-O'Dell was born in Detroit, Michigan, in August 1923.
-He was raised there by his grandfather, a janitor at a public library, and his grandmother, who was a strict Catholic.
+Hunter "Jack" Pitts O'Dell was born in Detroit, Michigan, on August 11, 1923.
+Due to his parents' divorce, he was raised by his grandfather, John O'Dell, a janitor at a public library, and his grandmother, Georgianna O'Dell, who was a strict Catholic.
+His father's name was George Edwin O'Dell, and he worked in hotels and restaurants in Detroit.
+O'Dell's mother, Emily (Pitts) O'Dell, loved music and teaching people to play piano after studying music at Howard University.
+Growing up, Jack witnessed racial violence, labor strikes, and social injustice, which would later lead to his involvement in labor and social reformation.
 O'Dell attended an all-black college, Xavier University of Louisiana in New Orleans, from 1941 until 1943.
+He studied pharmacology but left to enlist in the U.S. Marines.
 During World War II, he served in the U.S. Merchant Marines, which functioned as a branch of the military forces for the duration of the conflict.
-During this time, he joined the National Maritime Union, one of the few racially integrated labor unions in the U.S.
+He was an organizer for the National Maritime Union, one of the few racially integrated labor unions in the United States.